parrt/msds692/hw/search.md

 (My data is stored in a slightly different spot than yours will be.)

 Also notice that in my search results, I am showing up to 2 lines containing at least one of the search term(s).
+You must also wrap any search terms in `<b>` (bold) tags.

 You can use the template engine [jinja2](http://jinja.pocoo.org/docs/2.9/), which is part of the flask webserver that we will use later, or just slap together strings in order to create the HTML.